quarksuite/legacy/README.md

 ![Quarksuite Logo](assets/logo.png)

+> **Note**: This project is the middle of a rewrite.
+Expect gaps and leaks on this branch.
+> See the master branch if you landed here by accident
+> v4 will land by October 2

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 Table of Contents